 Who Is Eligible to Get Sky Priority?

-Sky Priority is going to be for you if you are not a Diamond Medallion member and you’ve got a Main Cabin or Basic Economy ticket.
+Sky Priority is going to be best suited for you if you are not a Diamond Medallion member and you’ve got a Main Cabin or Basic Economy ticket.

 All those eligible to board with the Sky Priority zone include: